daaku/dak/readme.md

 JavaScript is ubiquitous.
 It's ecosystem is diverse and populated.
 Dak attempts to provide a path to leverage and participate in this ecosystem, as a modern lisp like language.
-It's not Common Lisp or Scheme, but more like Clojure or Fennel.
+It is not a Lisp.
+It's still JavaScript, but wearing a Lisp outfit.
+It's not Common Lisp or Scheme, but a bit more like Clojure or Fennel.
 It doesn't hide it's true nature, and aims to provide access to every feature JavaScript has.

 It has browser output as an important goal.
 Specifically, small bundle size and tree shaking for pay-as-you-go, are key considerations that determine the design